Management Consulting Essentials: The Quest for Certainty

 Why engage a management consultant?

-Why do [slider title=” CEOs”] using management consultants is typically a CEO decision.
+Why do CEOs use management consultants?
+Using management consultants is typically a CEO decision.
 In larger organizations the decision and budget may reside with Divisional Executives who have the full P&L responsibility for their operations.
-Line managers will often be reluctant to engage management consultants as they perceive this as a sign of their own inadequacy. [/slider] use management consultants?
+Line managers will often be reluctant to engage management consultants as they perceive this as a sign of their own inadequacy.

 The are typically five areas where the need for external assistance is required: